msachi/kafka-streams-demo/README.md

 final StreamsBuilder builder = new StreamsBuilder();
 ```

-And then create a source stream from a Kafka topic named `streams-plaintext-input` using this topology builder:
+and then create a source stream from a Kafka topic named `streams-plaintext-input` using this topology builder:

 ```java
 KStream<String, String> source = builder.stream("streams-plaintext-input");
 ```

 Now we get a `KStream` that is continuously generating records from its source Kafka topic `streams-plaintext-input`.
 The records are organized as `String` typed key-value pairs.
-The simplest thing we can do with this stream is to write it into another Kafka topic, say it's named `streams-pipe-output`:
+The simplest thing we can do with this stream is to write it into another Kafka topic, `streams-pipe-output`:

 ```java
 source.to("streams-pipe-output");